Kali's Story: Educate a girl. Transform an entire community.

 Today, Kali is a respected community leader and female role model who is improving the lives of hundreds, changing hearts and minds, and bringing positive change to her entire village -- a decade-long journey that begun with a $350 Mona scholarship.

-After this most recent visit, several members of Mona’s group shared their reflections, two of which are included here.
+After our 2023 visit, several members of Mona’s group shared their reflections, two of which are included here.
 The following is by David Wood, a member of Mona’s Board of Directors and CEO of Human Touch.

 "We all know about Kali, but I had no idea how much of a “rock star” she really is in her community and the admiration from the entire village she engenders.
 And Kali is not alone.
 Walking through the busy streets in this remote society, the evidence and impact of Barli and the production of leaders was visible on most every street corner.
 So many shops driven by Barli graduates employing others in their business and expanding this bounty to others."